azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 ## Next

 On the next page we'll look at using service principals in Azure Lighthouse definitions, show how to use PowerShell or the Azure CLI to authenticate and PAL link.

-We'll also look at the User Access Administrator role for assigning roles to managed identities.

-**Coming soon!**